jwlodek/pyautogit/CONTRIBUTING.md

-# Contributing to py_cui
+# Contributing to pyautogit

 I'll welcome anyone wanting to contribute to the development of `pyautogit`.
-If you wish to contribute to the core codebase of the library, you may want to take a look at the developers page of the [documentation](https://jwlodek.github.io/pyautogit-docs/).
-If you have used `pyautogit` for a project, or have any feedback, feel free to let me know.
+If you wish to contribute to the core codebase of the utility, you may want to take a look at the developers page of the [documentation](https://jwlodek.github.io/pyautogit-docs/).

 Before you create a pull request, here are some things to keep in mind: